How to Find Four of the Best Waterfalls in Oahu

 The beautiful Manoa Falls is an easy, family friendly Honolulu waterfall hike.
 Photo by Leoboudv / WikiCommons | CC BY-SA 2.5

 Rain isn’t your friend here, either.

 Heavy rain can also cause this pool to flow rapidly without warning, so wet days are also a serious hazard that can result in injury.

-There’s a dedicated parking lot for Manoa Falls which costs five dollars.
-Alternatively, if you have a bus pass and would like to avoid the fee, you can take the Five bus and get off at the Manoa Road and Kumuone Opp stop.
+There’s a dedicated parking lot for Manoa Falls which costs five dollars and is cash only.
+Alternatively, if you have a bus pass and would like to avoid the fee, you can take the five bus and get off at the Manoa Road and Kumuone Opp stop.

 If you continue along Manoa Road on foot you can get to the trail head in about fifteen minutes.
 If you’re lucky, you might see some local wildlife along the way such as the invasive mongoose or the car-less University of Hawaii student.
 Fascinating.

 The Manoa Falls trail is extremely old and has roots in Hawaiian culture as an ancient travel route.
 Moana Falls is also of more contemporary cultural significance as a popular film set.
 Jurassic Park and The Hunger Games both have scenes filmed here.